shifasomji/nn-proposal/index.md

 To protect individuals' privacy, we will make sure to anonymize all tissue images and delete all images after the completion of the project.

 **Related Works Search:**

+1. A paper titled *Presentation of Novel Architecture for Diagnosis and Identifying Breast Cancer Location Based on Ultrasound Images Using Machine Learning* by various researchers created a convolutional neural network to classify breast cancer using ultrasound images.
+They extracted features, and their main feature was the frequency of intensity points (or pixels).
+The model had an 88% accuracy rate.